danielbodnar/awesome-stars/README.md

 - [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
 - [DDtKey/protect-endpoints](https://github.com/DDtKey/protect-endpoints) - Authorization extension for popular web-frameworks to protect your endpoints
 - [HariSekhon/Diagrams-as-Code](https://github.com/HariSekhon/Diagrams-as-Code) - Cloud & DevOps Architecture Diagrams-as-Code in Python and D2 languages
 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
-Build serverless backends with zero-trust and less code, no matter where and how your (legacy) systems are.
+Build backend components with zero-trust and less code, no matter where and how your (legacy) systems are.
 - [opendatadiscovery/opendatadiscovery-specification](https://github.com/opendatadiscovery/opendatadiscovery-specification) - ODD Specification is a universal open standard for collecting metadata.
 - [aserto-dev/topaz](https://github.com/aserto-dev/topaz) - Cloud-native authorization for modern applications and APIs
 - [yuzutech/kroki](https://github.com/yuzutech/kroki) - Creates diagrams from textual descriptions!